Franjo Šeper

-Franjo Šeper (2 October 1905 – 30 December 1981) was a Croatian Cardinal of the Roman Catholic Church.
-He served as Prefect of the Congregation for the Doctrine of the Faith from 1968 to 1981, and was elevated to the cardinalate in 1965.
-Before that, he served as the Archbishop of Zagreb between 1960 and 1969.
+Franjo Šeper (2 October 1905 – 30 December 1981) was a Croatian prelate of the Catholic Church.
+He served as prefect of the Congregation for the Doctrine of the Faith from 1968 to 1981, and was elevated to the cardinalate in 1965.
+Before that, he served as the Archbishop of Zagreb from 1960 to 1969.

-Life and Ministry
+Biography

 Born in Osijek, in the Austro-Hungarian Kingdom of Croatia-Slavonia (present-day Croatia), he and his family moved to Zagreb in 1910; his father was a tailor and his mother a seamstress.
 He started his seminary studies in Zagreb then at the Pontifical Gregorian University) in Rome.
 He was ordained to the priesthood by Archbishop Giuseppe Palica on 26 October 1930.

 His first pastoral assignments were in the Archdiocese of Zagreb and, in 1934, was appointed private secretary to the Archbishop.
 In 1941, father Šeper became the rector of the archdiocesan seminary, a post which he held for the next decade.
 On 22 July 1954 he was named Coadjutor Archbishop of Zagreb and Titular Archbishop of Philippopolis; he received his episcopal consecration on the following 21 September from Archbishop Josip Ujčić of Belgrade.

 He succeeded Cardinal Aloysius Stepinac as Archbishop of Zagreb on 5 March 1960, and was created Cardinal-Priest of Ss.
 Pietro e Paolo a Via Ostiense by Pope Paul VI in the consistory of 22 February 1965.

 Prefect of the Congregation of the Doctrine of the Faith

 He was named Prefect of the Congregation for the Doctrine of the Faith (CDF) on 8 January 1968. Šeper was also the President of the International Theological Commission from its inception in April 1969, and the author of the 1973 document Mysterium Ecclesiae, which was written in order to re-orient the ecclesiology of the post-Vatican II period.

+After the first meeting held on 11 April 1969 in the convent of the Divine Master in Ariccia, in the Vatican he supervised the development of work on the ecumenical dialogue between the Church and Freemasonry.

 In 1974, the Congregation published a "Declaration on procured abortion", re-asserting the Church's opposition to the procedure since the publication of Humanae Vitae.
 It later published the document Persona Humana on the topic of sexual ethics.

 In 1976, he was responsible for writing the statement Inter Insigniores, which firmly rejected the ordination of women in the Catholic Church.
+Inter Insigniores does not apply to the question of ordaining women as deacons in the Catholic Churches.
 In 1980, he also wrote the CDF's declaration on Euthanasia, explaining the Church's view on ending life.

 Šeper was a cardinal elector in the August and October conclaves of 1978.